I don’t like such questions.

 And once the lump sum is there, the next question should be whether investing in one go is better or whether it’s wiser to spread that lump sum over a short period of time, as there can be several best ways to invest a large sum of money in mutual funds.
 Just because the lump sum is available doesn’t mean that the money should be invested in one go.
 There are can various other tactics to deploy it more efficiently.

-But nevertheless, there are those who prefer SIP (and have SIP success stories to tell) and there are those who prefer lump sum investing.
+But nevertheless, there are those who are convinced about the benefits of SIP investing and hence, prefer SIP (and have SIP success stories to tell) and there are those who prefer lump sum investing.

 And to be honest, both methods work in different set of circumstances.